fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 For general use a good quality long shank wire Aberdeen hook - size 1/0 will be just fine.
 Avoid cheap hooks which are too soft and can easily straighten.

-The bright red coloured "Mustad" brand long shank hooks which are made from very fine but strong wire are excellent.
+The "Mustad" brand long shank hooks which are made from very fine but strong wire are excellent.
 They have a needle sharp point and are easy to bait.

 The major disadvantage is that Plaice are greedy feeders and often gulp traditional Aberdeen hooks deep inside.

-My favourite is the "Circle" pattern hook in size 1/0 or 2/0, which was originally developed for commercial longline fishermen.
+I quite often favour a "Circle" pattern hook in size 1/0 or 2/0, which was originally developed for commercial longline fishermen.
 These are less convenient to bait with worm, but have the considerable advantage that more often than not, they result in fish being cleanly hooked in the scissors of their jaw.
 Excellent models are produced by "Eagle Claw", "Owner Mutu", and "Gamakatsu".
+The "Gamakatsu Octopus Circle hook is branded as "G Point" and distributed to the trade by Daiwa here in the UK.
+More recently "Sakuma" supply a good quality fine wire circle hook to the trade here in the UK.
 All work extremely efficiently and reportedly give a hook-up rate some 80% higher than traditional designs.

 Eagle Claw